Alerting

 - An alert monitor combines an alert group with alert triggers for a specific instance.
 It defines which conditions should trigger alerts and which groups should be notified.

-- An alert event is generated when an alert trigger's conditions are met.
-For example, if an instance scheduled to run every 15 minutes fails, an alert event would notify the DevOps team.
-Subsequent failures would generate new events until the issue is resolved.
+- An alert event is what's generated when an alert trigger's conditions are met.
+For example, if an instance scheduled to run every 15 minutes fails, an alert event notifies the DevOps team.
+Subsequent failures generate new events until you resolve the issue.